-In FY 2012, OHS will continue to increase efforts to reach out to the Latino community by advertising with Hispanic based radio stations and print magazines.
-Translations are completed by the media contractor and proofed by members of the Spanish speaking community - OHS's Hispanic Outreach Committee.
-In late FY 2010, OHS began the process of designing Spanish safety materials that will reach across the Spanish speaking audiences with general safety messages that can be used all year with different campaigns.
-In FY 2011, OHS continued to build its Hispanic messaging and made all collateral two-sided, English on one side and Spanish on the other.
+In FY 2013, OHS will continue to increase efforts to reach out to the Latino community by advertising with Hispanic based radio stations and print magazines especially with the Checkpoint Strikeforce campaign.
+Members of the OHS's Hispanic Outreach Committee requested that more emphasis be placed on DUI for their community.
+Translations are completed by the media contractor and proofed by members of the Hispanic Outreach Committee.
+OHS continues to build its Hispanic messaging and make all collateral two-sided, English on one side and Spanish on the other.
 OHS has worked with the Hispanic Outreach Committee to learn more about how the Spanish population views and reacts to law enforcement and what messages and visuals resonate best with them.
 OHS will rely more on photos than text to reach a variety of literacy levels in this community.